Practicum Opportunities at the UCS

-Second-year doctoral students from UI’s Counseling Psychology Program participate in two semesters of practicum.
+Many doctoral students from UI’s Counseling Psychology Program participate in two semesters of practicum.
 The students invest 16 hours / week.
-During the Fall semester, they carry a caseload of 5-6 individual clients and receive an hour of individual supervision, Their practicum course, which includes group supervision, is housed within the UCS.
-During spring semester, the 2nd-year students carry a caseload of 7-8 individual clients, and they receive an hour and a half of individual supervision weekly.
+During the Fall semester, they carry a caseload of 6 individual clients and receive an hour of individual supervision, Their practicum course, which includes group supervision, is housed within the UCS.
+During spring semester, the 2nd-year students carry a caseload of 8 individual clients, and they receive an hour and a half of individual supervision weekly.
 They have some opportunities to participate in outreach services.

 Advanced Practicum for Doctoral Students

 Students who are enrolled in doctoral programs in mental health-related fields are eligible to apply for advanced practicum at the UCS.
 The selection process occurs during mid-spring, for the following academic year.
-Students carry a caseload of 7-8 individual clients, and they receive an hour and a half of individual supervision.
-They meet for a one-hour weekly case conference.
-They typically co-facilitate an interpersonal process therapy group, and receive a half-hour of weekly supervision from their group co-therapist.
+Students carry a caseload of 8 individual clients, and they receive an hour and a half of individual supervision.
+If there are two or more, they meet for a one-hour weekly case conference.
+They typically process observe or co-facilitate an interpersonal process therapy group, and receive a half-hour of weekly supervision from their group co-therapist.
 Students are encouraged to identify their hopes for their training experience during the interview process, which occurs during mid-spring.
 The UCS strives to provide training that enables the advanced student to deepen their learning, by working under supervisors who carry expertise related to the students’ interests.
 Areas of focus include particular theoretical orientations and/or expertise with particular mental health conditions and/or client identities.

 University of Iowa M.S.W.
 Practicum